Syllabus - PDF Format

 Required Text:

-We will cover chapters 12-16 in the text.
+We will cover all of chapters 12-16 in the text.
 In this course we will extend the notions of the derivative and the integral to cover applications in two and three dimensions.
 The topics will include partial derivatives, multiple integrals and the calculus of vector-valued functions.

 During a typical week there will be several lectures, covering the